Raynald of Châtillon: Captivity and release

 Almost nothing is known about Raynald's life while he was imprisoned for fifteen years.
 He shared his prison with Joscelin III of Courtenay, the titular count of Edessa, who had been captured a couple of months before him.
-In Raynald's absence, Constance wanted to rule alone, but Baldwin III of Jerusalem made Patriarch Aimery regent for her fifteen-year-old son (Raynald's stepson), Bohemond III of Antioch.
+In Raynald's absence, Constance wanted to rule alone, but Baldwin III of Jerusalem made Patriarch Aimery regent for her fifteen-year-old son (Raynald's stepson), Bohemond III.
 Constance died around 1163, shortly after her son reached the age of majority.
 Her death deprived Raynald of his claim to Antioch.
-However, he had become an important personality, with prominent family connections, as his stepdaughter, Maria of Antioch, married Emperor Manuel in 1161, and his own daughter, Agnes, became the wife of Béla III of Hungary.
+However, he had become an important personality, with prominent family connections, as his stepdaughter Maria married Emperor Manuel in 1161, and his own daughter, Agnes, became the wife of King Béla III of Hungary.

 Nur ad-Din died unexpectedly in 1174.
 His underage son as-Salih Ismail al-Malik succeeded him, and Nur ad-Din's mamluk ('slave-soldier') Gümüshtekin assumed the regency for him in Aleppo.
 Being unable to resist attacks by Saladin, Gümüshtekin sought the support of Raynald's stepson Bohemond III of Antioch, and on his request released Raynald along with Joscelin of Courtenay and all other Christian prisoners in 1176.
 Raynald's ransom, fixed at 120,000 gold dinars, reflected his prestige.
 It was most probably paid by Emperor Manuel, according to Barber and Hamilton.

-Raynald came to Jerusalem with Joscelin before 1 September 1176, where he became a close ally of Joscelin's sister, Agnes of Courtenay.
-She was the mother of the young Baldwin IV of Jerusalem, who suffered from leprosy.
+Raynald came to Jerusalem with Joscelin before 1 September 1176, where he became a close ally of Joscelin's sister Agnes.
+She was the mother of the young King Baldwin IV of Jerusalem, who suffered from leprosy.
 Hugo Etherianis, who lived in Constantinople after about 1165, mentioned in the preface of his work About the Procession of the Holy Spirit, that he had asked "Prince Raynald" to deliver a copy of the work to Aimery of Limoges.
 Hamilton writes that these words suggest that Raynald led the embassy that Baldwin IV sent to Constantinople to confirm an alliance between Jerusalem and the Byzantine Empire against Egypt towards the end of 1176.

-Lord of Oultrejordain
+Lord of Transjordan

 First years

-After his return from Constantinople early in 1177, Raynald married Stephanie of Milly, the lady of Oultrejordain, and Baldwin IV also granted him Hebron.
+After his return from Constantinople early in 1177, Raynald married Stephanie of Milly, the lady of Transjordan, and Baldwin IV also granted him Hebron.
 The first extant charter styling Raynald as "Lord of Hebron and Montréal" was issued in November 1177.
 He owed service of 60 knights to the Crown, showing that he had become one of the wealthiest barons of the realm.
 From his castles at Kerak and Montréal, he controlled the routes between the two main parts of Saladin's empire, Syria and Egypt.
 Raynald and Baldwin IV's brother-in-law, William of Montferrat, jointly granted large estates to Rodrigo Álvarez, the founder of the Order of Mountjoy, to strengthen the defence of the southern and eastern frontier of the kingdom.
 After William of Montferrat died in June 1177, the king made Raynald regent of the kingdom.